emmegamma/PyGwy-repo/README.md

 # PyGwy installation

 ### Windows
 To install PyGwy correctly on Windows, follow the official [documentation](http://gwyddion.net/documentation/user-guide-en/installation-ms-windows.html).
 You can also find the needed installers and short instructions in the **Python 2 dependencies** folder.
 The installers are also available [on gwyddion's repository](https://sourceforge.net/projects/gwyddion/files/pygtk-win32/).
+Note that you need Gwyddion 32bit for PyGwy to work (not available in the 64bit installation).

 ### Linux
 Instructions vary depending on the distribution, especially since Python 2 is outdated.